 - examine the skills and competencies that can be supported in generalist organisations to meet the needs of children

 - consider the research and practice evidence of how particular understandings of FDV have directly benefitted the social and emotional wellbeing of children.

-This webinar is the fourth in a series focusing on children's mental health.
-It is co-produced by CFCA and Emerging Minds.
+This webinar was the fourth in a series focusing on children's mental health.
+It was co-produced by CFCA and Emerging Minds.
 They are working together as part of the National Workforce Centre for Child Mental Health, which is funded by the Australian Government Department of Health under the National Support for Child and Youth Mental Health Program.